Hot Disk Transient Plane Source (TPS)

 Orton Ceramic has partnered with Hot Disk AB to become an official distributor of Hot Disk TPS in Eastern USA as well as Central- and South America.
 Orton Ceramic also offers Thermal Analytical Instruments and Material Testing services for measuring of thermal properties.

-Please contact us if you have any questions or need a quote.
+Please contact our specialist if you have any questions or need a quote.